-Renters insurance can also cover temporary accommodations in the event that you have to live elsewhere while your rental is being repaired due to fire, smoke or water damage.
+Renters insurance can also cover temporary accommodations if you have to live elsewhere while your rental is being repaired due to fire, smoke or water damage.

 - You use a part of your residence regularly and exclusively to operate a business.
-You then may deduct a portion or your renters insurance, based on the dimensions of the space where you operate your business relative to the total size of the premises.
+You then may deduct a portion of your renters insurance based on the dimensions of the space where you operate your business relative to the total size of the premises.

 Renters insurance covers fire and smoke damage after you pay your deductible.
 The amount of compensation you will receive in the event of fire damage depends upon several factors, including:

 - Whether you choose actual cash value (depreciated) coverage or replacement cost coverage for your belongings